 - 6.3.18.
-The recent relocation of the Sherwood Forest Visitor Centre in(2018) is expected to result in an increase in visitors to the Sherwood Forest Country Park (although not necessarily to the SAC due to the relocation of the centre outside the SAC boundary) compared to current visitor numbers of approximately 350,00041.
+The recent relocation of the Sherwood Forest Visitor Centre in(2018) is expected to result in an increase in visitors to the Sherwood Forest Country Park (although not necessarily to the SAC due to the relocation of the centre outside the SAC boundary) compared to current visitor numbers of approximately 350,000.
 The new visitor centre will include a number of new attractions and increased visitor facilities.
-Impacts on the SAC from the new visitor attraction will have been addressed through the planning application for the visitor centre and the removal of the existing visitor centre will allow the restoration and recovery of the former location. - 6.3.19.
+Impacts on the SAC from the new visitor centre and the removal of the existing visitor centre will allow the restoration and recovery of the former location. - 6.3.19.
 The Sherwood Forest Living Legends project informs plans for a Sherwood Regional Park.
 The Habitat Regulations Assessment report for the Sherwood Living Legend project, which included plans for the relocation of the visitor's centre, found no likely significant effect associated with this planned development.
-This conclusion was based on: 1) the ability of existing paths and visitor facilities to cope with further visitor numbers and 2) improved management of paths and visitor management42. - 6.3.20.
-Plans are also being devised to establish a Sherwood Forest Regional Park within Nottinghamshire43.
+This conclusion was based on: 1) the ability of existing paths and visitor facilities to cope with further visitor numbers and 2) improved management of paths and visitor management. - 6.3.20.
+Plans are also being devised to establish a Sherwood Forest Regional Park within Nottinghamshire.
 These may increase the number of visitors to the region and the Sherwood Forest.
 Regional Parks, unlike National Parks, have no fixed definition but have been established across the UK and Europe.
-All regional parks use environmental enhancements as the foundation for economic and social improvements.
-They have no formal planning role and are mainly aimed economic regeneration.
-A Sherwood Forest Regional Park board has been established to bring this forward, although work is still in its early stages.
-The vision and objectives of the Sherwood Forest Regional Park include within them an emphasis on environmental enhancement and promoting the area in a sensitive manner. - 6.3.21.
-The Vision that has been developed is for "a future for the Sherwood Forest area where the outstanding natural and cultural heritage is nationally and internationally recognised where vibrant communities, economic regeneration and environmental enhancement thrive together in this inspiring natural setting".
-The Vision is supported by four broad objectives: - Objective 1: To manage, enhance and promote the landscape character of the Forest, including its biodiversity and geodiversity; - Objective 2: To manage, enhance and promote the historic character of the Forest, its settlements, heritage assets and culture, including its industrial heritage; - Objective 3: To promote sustainable leisure and tourism; and - Objective 4: To support agricultural diversification, woodland and rural economy uses which respect local character'.
+All regional parks use environmental enhancements as the foundation for economic and social

-41Nottinghamshire County Council webpage on Sherwood Forest Country Parkhttp://visitsherwood.co.uk/a-sherwood-forest-for-all/ [accessed 31/01/18]
+&lt;sup>41Nottinghamshire County Council webpage on Sherwood Forest Country Park-http://visitsherwood.co.uk/a-sherwood-forest-for-all/ [accessed 31/01/18]